UBC-DSCI/dsci-100/README.md

 ## Policies

 ### Late/Absence
 Regular attendance to lecture and tutorials is expected of students.
 Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course as soon as possible, preferably, prior to the start of the lecture/tutorial.
-Students who miss quizzes 1 or 2 or an assignment need to provide a doctor’s note and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor as soon as possible.
-Failing to present a doctor’s note may result in a grade of zero.
+Students who miss quizzes 1 or 2 or an assignment need to provide a self-declaration and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor as soon as possible.
+Failing to present a declaration may result in a grade of zero.

 A late submission is defined as any work submitted after the deadline.
 For a late submission, the student will receive a 50% deducation of their grade for the first occurrence.
 Hence a maximum attainable grade for the first piece of work submitted late is 50%.
 Any additional pieces of work that are submitted late will receive a grade of 0 for subsequent occurrences.

 ### Missed Final Exam
 Students who miss the final exam must report to their Faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
 Only your Faculty Advising office can grant deferred standing in a course.
 You must also notify your instructor prior to (if possible) or immediately after the exam.
 Your instructor will let you know when you are expected to write your deferred exam.
 Deferred exams will ONLY be provided to students who have applied for and received deferred standing from their Faculty.

+### Academic Concession Policy

+Please see [UBC's concession policy](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0) for detailed information on dealing with missed coursework, quizzes, and exams under circumstances of an acute and unanticipated nature.

 ### Re-grading
 If you have concerns about the way your work was graded, please contact the TA who graded it within one week of having the grade returned to you.
 After this one-week window, we may deny your request for re-evaluation.
 Also, please keep in mind that your grade may go up or down as a result of re-grading.